 The Witcher’s fight choreographer Vladimír Furdík, who played the Night King in Game of Thrones, won’t return for season two.

-And reports suggest that Dolittle star Carmel Laniado will be joining the cast for series two, playing the supporting role of Violet.
+And reports suggest that Dolittle star Carmel Laniado will be joining the cast for season two, playing the supporting role of Violet.

 Did coronavirus delay The Witcher on Netflix?

-It had been assumed The Witcher would return in late 2020, roughly a year on from the season one premiere, but production has been delayed twice by the coronavirus pandemic.
+It had been assumed The Witcher would return in late 2020, roughly a year on from the season one premiere, but production was delayed twice by the coronavirus pandemic.

-The latest shutdown was caused by four crew testing positive for COVID-19 in early November and production was halted so all crew could be tested and safely cleared before filming resumed.
-The crew who are infected are currently in isolation.
+The second shutdown was caused by four crew testing positive for COVID-19 in early November and production was halted so all crew could be tested and safely cleared before filming resumed.

 “But we have a very international crew and it wasn’t just about the health of our crew and our cast, but also getting them back home to their families.
 So that was at the forefront for us.”